Why More People Fear Going Broke in Retirement Than Dying

 Plan now for a worry-free retirement

 Despite being a rational, financially competent person, you, too, may wonder if your money will weather market turmoil, a higher cost-of-living and lower interest rates on savings.
-If so, here are seven things you can do now in pursuit of a worry-free retirement later on.
+If so, here are eight things you can do now in pursuit of a worry-free retirement later on.

 1. Make a plan

 You can wing it in retirement, but that will only get you so far.
 It’s far less stressful when you have a concrete retirement plan in place.
 When do you want to retire?
 Or, if you’ve already punched the time clock for the last time, do you want to travel, move closer to the grandkids or downsize into a smaller home?
 Whatever retirement looks like to you, crunch the numbers and create a plan that keeps you on track.
+Calculate expenses using Kiplinger's retirement calculator, aiming for 70–80% of pre-retirement income.

 2. Become debt-free

-Knocking out debts — big and small — can build confidence and provide a path to sprint cheerfully into retirement with zero payments hanging over your head.
+Paying off high-interest debts — big and small — can build confidence and provide a path to sprint cheerfully into retirement with zero payments hanging over your head.
 No loans, no credit card bills or outstanding car or mortgage payments.
 Just complete financial freedom.

 3. Treat Social Security as a supplement